learn-co-curriculum/react-hooks-import-export/README.md

 On a simplified level, `import` and `export` enable us to use code from one file in other locations across our projects, which becomes increasingly important as we build out larger applications.
-Let's look at how we can do this:
+Let's look at how we can do this.

 #### Export